ucsffrancislab/genomics/data/20210223-TCGA-GBMLGG-WTCCC-Affy6/20210223-prep_for_imputation/README.md

 vcfCooker --in-bfile <bim file> --ref <reference.fasta>  --out <output-vcf> --write-vcf bgzip <output-vcf>
 ```
 Why vcfCooker?
-Why not plink? vcfCooker is part of a pain in a$$ gotcloud toolkit
+Why not plink? vcfCooker is part of a pain in a$$ gotcloud toolkit.
 Does vcfCooker do something that plink won't?
 Pass.